codesundar/firebase-chat-ionic/deploying-fcf.md

 **Note:** You must be inside fcf/ (not inside fcf/functions) folder for deploying.

-### Step 5: Updating CustomAuth URL
+### Step 5: Updating customToken URL

-After deployment, you can see CustomTokeURL on console, which you need to update with your ``project/src/settings.ts``
+After deployment, you can see CustomTokenURL on console, which you need to update with your ``project/src/settings.ts``